- Create project

 $ composer create-project laravel/laravel orchid-project "5.8.*" --prefer-dist

-- Set the «chmod -R o + w” rights for folders
+- Set “chmod -R o + w” rights to the

 - Edit the

-Go to the created project folder and execute the following command:
+Go to the created project directory and run the command:

 $ composer require orchid/platform

-Notice.
-If you have installed Laravel in any other way you may have to generate a key using the command
+Note.
+If you just installed Laravel you may need generate a key with command

 php artisan key:generate

-Notice.
-You also need to create a new database, add the credentials to the
+Note.
+You also need to create a new database and update the

 .envfile with credentials and add the URL of your application to the variable

 php artisan orchid:install